 At the San Marcos Campus, the new project focuses on key instructional components and then moves to student service and support spaces.
-Infrastructure, wayfinding, and circulation improvements are an emphasis on the San Marcos Campus.
+Infrastructure, wayfinding, and circulation improvements are an emphasis at San Marcos.

 As noted in the EVP, the Centers are envisioned to be Centers of Excellence with certain anchor programs.
 The recommendations at Escondido, Rancho Bernardo, and Fallbrook build on these concepts and then recommend facilities to augment the existing space to accomplish these educational goals.